-The Demandbase Customized Site Experience feature enables you to define segments and create personalized content for each one.
+The Site Customization feature enables you to define segments and create personalized content for each one.
 You can reuse an existing account list or create a targeted segment to show each new experience to.
 You then define the header, text, images, call-to-action (CTA) buttons, and/or video links for each group and make the new experience(s) live on your webpage.
-The Demandbase team will contact you within 48 hours, when you submit the experience.

 Some common segments that customers like to personalize on include the visitor's: